Megan in Thailand, 2014

 What aspects of MAPP led to your decision to join the program?

-When I stumbled upon the program during a random Google search, I thought it was to good to be true and knew that this was my next path in life about halfway through the Open House in January.
+When I stumbled upon the program during a random Google search, I thought it was too good to be true and knew that this was my next path in life about halfway through the Open House in January.
 I loved that the program served as a framework and that the structure was flexible and designed in a way that lets the student iron out the details.
-I loved that all of the students had common passions, but each student brought new ideas and goals to the table, for the group to all feed off.
+I loved that all of the students had common passions, but each student brought new ideas and goals to the table for the group to all feed off.
 Most importantly, I immediately felt so at home with the MAPP faculty and was inspired by the support they provided for students.
 I was looking for a program where I could motivate myself, while experiencing new things.
 I wanted to be a part of a program that would let me find my way as I went, exploring new ideas and pushing my personal boundaries to integrate my goals and passion in a fresh and creative way.
 With this program I have found that.

 Interests in and experience with animals